 An extraordinary week dedicated to social activism and radical artmaking.
-The week includes workshops by writers and artists whose work focuses on social and political issues, including the environment, climate change, racial justice, violence against women, LGBTQ rights, police brutality, immigration, all through the lens of creative action.
-Evening events include a keynote address, faculty readings and artist talks, student readings and open studios.
+The week includes workshops by writers and artists whose work focuses on social and political issues, including the environment, climate change, racial justice, violence against women, LGBTQ rights, and immigration, all through the lens of creative action.
+Evening events include a keynote address, special guest lecture, faculty readings and artist talks, student readings and open studios.

 Stanley Kunitz Common Room

-Keynote is free for students attending a workshop this week.
+Keynote and Guest Lecture are free for students attending a workshop this week.